Campus Facilities and Resources

 The Streeter Campus Store is located on the second floor in the Wertz Student Center.
-In addition to Lycoming College clothing and noverly items, students may also purchase supplies, personal care products and cold drinks/snacks items.
-Students may use the following forms of payment when making purchases: cash, check, MasterCard, Discover and Visa, student IDs.
-Receipts are required for all returns.
-During the school year, normal business hours are Monday - Friday, 8:00 a.m. to 4:00 p.m.; Saturday 11:00 a.m. to 1:00 p.m.
+In addition to Lycoming College clothing and novelty items, students may also purchase school and course related supplies, Warrior Coffee and Sport Specific items.
+Students may use the following forms of payment when making purchases: cash, check, MasterCard, Discover, Visa and student IDs, Receipts are required for all returns.
+During the school year, normal business hours are Monday - Friday, 9:00 a.m. to 5:00 p.m.; Saturday 11:00 a.m. to 2:00 p.m.
 Throughout the year, there may be additional times that the Campus Store will be open.
-These hours are published in advance.
-Closed on Saturdays during the Summer months.
+In advance, we will publish these hours.
+Closed on Saturdays during the summer months.
 Textbooks and/or related course materials may be purchased at http://bookstore.mbsdirect.net/lycoming.htm.

 Information Technology Services

 To support the educational mission of the college, Lycoming has networked the entire campus.
 High-speed networking is in place between all buildings on campus to support wired and wireless connectivity.
 Approximately 750 technology devices are deployed to support students, faculty, staff, classrooms, and computer labs.

 A mix of high-end Windows and Apple/Mac computers are located in labs in the Academic Center (B200, B201, C203, A3 and A5).
 The Lynn Science Building has a 32 seat Windows based computer lab.
 A Digital Media lab is located in the Communications Building and has high-end Apple/Mac computers, primarily running video editing software.
 More information on software in the labs is available under “Computer Labs” on the ITS home page.